microservices-march/messenger/CONTRIBUTING.md

 To report a bug, open an issue on GitHub with the label `bug` using the available bug report issue template.
 Please ensure the bug has not already been reported. **If the bug is a potential security vulnerability, please report using our security policy.**

-### Suggest a Feature or Enhancement
+### Suggest an Enhancement

-To suggest a feature or enhancement, please create an issue on GitHub with the label `feature` or `enhancement` using the available feature request issue template.
-Please ensure the feature or enhancement has not already been suggested.
+To suggest an enhancement, please create an issue on GitHub with the label `enhancement` using the available feature request issue template.
+Please ensure the enhancement has not already been suggested.

 ### Open a Pull Request